The Best Time To Visit Antarctica – Month By Month Breakdown

 READ MORE: Check out our list of the most interesting Antarctica facts we’ve learned!

-Antarctica In January Iceberg Reflections
+Antarctica in January Iceberg Reflections

 Absolutely perfect conditions in peak season in Antarctica.
 Doesn’t get much more stunning than this, right?